Nina Pinzarrone: 2024–25 season: Second consecutive European bronze medal

 At the end of January, Pinzarrone competed at the European Championships.
 She earned a season's best in the short program despite receiving an under-rotation call on her triple Lutz-triple toe loop combination and placed fourth, with two points separating her from the skaters in the top three.
 Pinzarrone expressed disappointment afterward and said that she was having issues with her boots that were causing inflammation in her foot.
 She placed third in the free skate after receiving under-rotation and quarter rotation calls on six of her jumps, and she moved up into third place overall to win her second consecutive European bronze medal.
 Pinzarrone said that she wanted to work on her jump rotation ahead of the 2025 World Championships but that she was "thrilled" to have won bronze.

 Ahead of the World Championships at the end of March, Pinzarrone continued to be bothered by inflammation and pain in her right ankle, for which she received treatment.
 At the World Championships, she placed eighth in the short program and seventh in the free skate, finishing seventh place overall.
 With this placement, Pinzarrone earned two berths for Belgian women singles skaters to compete at the 2026 Winter Olympics.
 She said that she was satisfied with her performance, especially as she struggled to remember her choreography during the beginning of the program due to the loud crowd, and that she was happy that Hendrickx could join her at the Olympics.

-In early May, Pinzarrone fractured a toe during training and had to take time off to recover.
+In early May, Pinzarrone fractured a foot during training and had to take time off to recover.
 Her coach speculated that her foot may have been weakened after her issues earlier in the season with inflammation.

-2025–26 season
+2025–26 season: Injury and comeback, Milano Cortina Olympics and World bronze medal

-Although Pinzarrone was initially assigned to compete at 2025 Skate Canada International and 2025 NHK Trophy, she ultimately withdrew from both events.
+Although Pinzarrone was initially assigned to compete at 2025 Skate Canada International and 2025 NHK Trophy, she ultimately withdrew from both events due to multiple injuries and surgery.

+In late November, she returned to competition at the 2026 Belgian Championships, winning the national title for a third time.
+A couple weeks later, Pinzarrone finished seventh at the 2025 CS Golden Spin of Zagreb.

+In January, Pinzarrone placed second in the short program at the 2026 European Championships, then dropped to fourth after the free skate.
+Pinzarrone expressed disappointment over her result, but said, "I'm still going home with a good placement.
+My confidence is coming back more and more.
+I know I need to practice more."
+Regarding the upcoming 2026 Winter Olympics, she said: "I don't really know what to expect, but I'm so excited about it!
+Maybe it's my only chance in my career—I mean, I hope not—but I will do my very best for this event."